 There have been a lot of changes in EPM in recent years, particularly in the means and methods of integrating data and metadata.
 All this change has caused a lot of confusion and in many cases left clients with more questions than answers.
-A quick overview of the integration sessions being offered at this years KScope, show just how varied the toolkit is.
+A quick overview of the integration sessions being offered this year at Kscope19, show just how varied the toolkit is.
 In any case, this post will attempt to identify some key sessions that you might want to attend.

 The first integration session of the day (30-Minute Session: Become a RESTful Iron Man with ARC (the Application, Not the Reactor)) is a short one, only 30 minutes but it should be more than enough for a quick deep dive.
 A lot has moved to REST API's including EPM the last couple years and this talk should be interesting for those that haven't seen it before (Here are a few EPM specific).
 In any case, if you can grasp JSON, you're half-way there and the REST is just figuring out what endpoints and methods are available.
 Developers can probably skip this one, but if you have zero exposure to REST this could be a really good session for you.

 Next, is a dilemma, two sessions starting at the same time, I'm leaning towards Best Practices for Designing and Building Integrations.
 My primary motivation would be because I did the EDMCS hands-on last year and I would like to see what kind of stuff others are doing with similar integration challenges.

 If you haven't played with EDMCS yet, this could be a great introduction.
 Peloton did a great job with the EDMCS hands-on last year.
 Also, although we've heard some grumblings from clients about EDMCS not being enterprise ready yet, it's a pretty neat tool and a drastic departure from DRM.